spacemeshos/testnet-guide/guide/install.md

 ## Step 2 - Installing the App

-**Locate the Installer you downloaded and double click it** to install the App.
+**Locate the Installer you downloaded and double-click it** to install the App.

 ### OS X
 Drag the Spacemesh App icon in the installer window to the Applications folder shortcut.
-Next, open your Applications directory and double click `Spacemesh` to run it.
+Next, open your Applications directory and double-click `Spacemesh` to run it.

+### Linux
+We've had reports of Linux failing to install the app simply by double-clicking the installer `deb` file.
+As an alternative, please try running the following command from the terminal:

+`> sudo dpkg -i <smapp_installer.deb>`

+The app should be installed in `/opt/Spacemesh`, and you should see the app listed under the Applications menu in your window manager.

 ### Windows
 Follow the on screen instructions.
 The installer defaults to launch Spacemesh as soon as it is the installation is complete.